|HMRC Reference:Notice 75 (June 2014)||View Change History|

 Newcastle upon Tyne

 Show the quantity (volume) of rebated heavy oil you estimate you will use as fuel in the first accounting period (follow the notes that accompany the form).
 Your licence will tell you which accounting periods apply to you.
+Send the form to the Accounting Centre and pay the duty due in advance of use.

 If you intend to continue operating under the licence for second and later accounting periods, also send us a form HO72 before you continue using rebated heavy oil in the new periods.